-In this article, I will be sharing three different methods to change your device’ IMEI.
+In this article, three different methods to change your phone’s IMEI will be explained.

 Changing the IMEI